MetaDocencia/SitioWeb/content/en/alta-ca/4-2025/index.md

 **This training has an economic value and is supported by our [sponsors](https://www.metadocencia.org/en/sponsors/), so registration, course and certification are free of charge.**
 Vacancies are limited for each edition, **so we ask you to register only if you will be able to actively participate**.
 In case the quota is full, we will set up a waiting list so that you can join the next edition.

-*Registration will open on January 23, 2025.*

-This training will be offered in Spanish.
+This training will be offered in Spanish. **[REGISTRATION FORM (in Spanish)](https://docs.google.com/forms/d/e/1FAIpQLSfA8MlX1M1p94g7LtkxMuZfhcyLFypgpFDYGxIBDWzwxiFdiA/viewform)**

 ---
 ## Do you want to reuse any of our content?
 Please, be our guest!